-I grasp every opportunity to make interesting, thought-provoking content at the intersections of intercultural political history and the arts.
+I grasp every opportunity to make thought-provoking content at the intersections of cultural history, politics, and the arts.

-I use audio and narrative storytelling to deconstruct seemingly ‘simple’ sociopolitical issues, and platform alternative, marginalised perspectives.
+I use audio, print, and narrative storytelling to deconstruct seemingly ‘simple’ sociopolitical issues, and platform alternative, marginalised perspectives.

 I am particularly interested in questions surrounding sustainability.
-My debut podcast documentary series, INDIAscussion (February 2020), unpacks environmental, cultural, and economic sustainability in the textile industry.
+My debut podcast documentary series, INDIAscussion (2019-2020), unpacks environmental, cultural, and economic sustainability in the textile industry.
 Recorded on location in India and China, debates are presented ‘in discussion’ with local farmers and artisans, to businesses and international design houses.
 I hosted events with Focus:India to promote and extend the discussion, and was invited to deliver the keynote speech and workshop at the Edinburgh Sustainable Innovation Conference (ESIC) 2020.
-I produced a food sustainability podcast for Net Zero 2030: A Tortoise Moonshot (August 2020), led by Tortoise editor Giles Whittell.
-Commissioned by Students Organising for Sustainability (SOS-UK), an educational charity responding to the climate emergency, and the National Union of Students (NUS), I produced Liberating Sustainability (November 2020), a series on intersectional environmental activism and education.
+I produced a food sustainability podcast for Net Zero 2030: A Tortoise Moonshot (2020), led by Tortoise editor Giles Whittell.
+Commissioned by Students Organising for Sustainability (SOS-UK) and the National Union of Students (NUS), I produced Liberating Sustainability (November 2020), a series on intersectional environmental activism and education.